rbeyrem/CCV-Ansible/README.md

 IMPORTANT
 The code on next session will be added with description for each relevant line.
 The YAML file can be found on the document annex
+Note
+The inventory file can contain one or more switches for each described model (please see the inventory.yml file as exemple)

 3.1	Catalyst 9X00 series